tgalinis2020/cen4010-s21-g01/server/api/v1/src/routes/README.md

 Body Parameters:

-* `username: String` The user's username.
+* `username: string` The user's username.
 It is displayed in posts and comments.
   Must be unique.

-* `email: String` The user's e-mail address.
+* `email: string` The user's e-mail address.
 Must be unique.

-* `password: String` The user's password.
+* `password: string` The user's password.
 Note: it is not stored in the database verbatim!

-* `firstName: String` The user's first name.
+* `firstName: string` The user's first name.

-* `lastName: String` The user's last name.
+* `lastName: string` The user's last name.

 Returns: